 Most people have a very short to-do list of things that really matter.
 Olympic athletes train to push the limits of their bodies.
 Doctors save lives.
 Sales people close deals.
 Inventors tinker.
 Here’s my list:

 - Craft stories worth reading.
-Write the sequel to Uncommon Stock.
+Write the next novel.
 Publish posts that move the needle.
 Delight readers.
 Become a better storyteller.

 - Live an interesting life.
 Cultivate community and serendipity.
 Spend time with loved ones.
 Pursue adventure in all forms.